fzaverl/s3dlib/functional_etudes/README.md

 > ### an_escher4.py
 >
-> Exploration of creating visualiztion of movement without changes in orientation or geometry.
+> Exploration of creating visualization of movement without changes in orientation or geometry.
 >
 > The s3dlib.cmap_utilites were used to create custom stiched color maps with gradients in the alpha
 > channels.
 Using the geometries in the previous case, the maps were simply applied